Gildersleeve Mountain: Flora

 Prior to European settlement the area was a vast northern hardwood forest.
 On Gildersleeve mountain this probably consisted of 3 types of forest.
 Beech-maple forest, hemlock hardwood forest, and oak hickory forest. as remnant stands of all three types remain.
 Old growth oak and maple can be found in a few locations where they were not claimed by 19th-century logging.
 In second growth areas mixed mesophytic forest is predominant and generally these trees are about 100 to 150 years old.

-The hemlock hardwood forest is one of the most unusual and interesting, but not uncommon on the Allegheny Plateau in the region.
+The hemlock hardwood forest is one of the most unusual, but not uncommon on the Allegheny Plateau in the region.
 The chestnut oak is an interesting species found on the summit.

 Herbaceous species are numerous.
 The most interesting are found in the crevasses and cooler areas in the ledge system.
 Wild flower species are typical of the area. the brilliant red cardinal flower, is found near creeks.
 Red and white trillium are found where deer have not browsed.
 Cress, foam flowers, blue cohosh, and occasionally orchids are found.
 A wide variety of ferns can be found.
 A rare species of grass may be found in the ledges.
 Unfortunately, deer browse has seriously reduced the abundance of herbaceous species.
 The outcroppings have additional interest because club mosses and lichens can be found on their surfaces.

 Interesting fungi are present, but these disappear quickly given the fact that Gildersleeve Mountain is within a major American metropolitan area.